-In the example, the file is called SimpleEventSource.java and is located in the src/com/bea/wlevs/adapter/example/recplay directory.
+In the example, the file is called SimpleEventSource. java and is located in the src/com/bea/wlevs/adapter/example/recplay directory.

-For a detailed description of this file and how to program the adapter Java files in general, see "Creating Custom Adapters and Event Beans" in the Oracle Complex Event Processing Developer's Guide for Eclipse.
+For a detailed description of this file and how to program the adapter Java files in general, see "Creating Custom Adapters and Event Beans" in the Oracle Fusion Middleware Developer's Guide for Oracle Complex Event Processing for Eclipse.

-• Java source file that describes the PlayedBackEvent and SimpleEvent event types.
+Java source file that describes the PlayedBackEvent and SimpleEvent event types.
 The SimpleEvent event type is the one originally generated by the adapter, but the PlayedBackEvent event type is used for the events that are played back after having been recorded.
 The PlayedBackEvents look almost exactly the same as SimpleEvent except they have an extra field, the time the event was recorded.